D. Brenton Simons: Career

 Originally from New Haven, Connecticut, and a graduate of Boston University's College of Communication (1988) and School of Education (1994), Simons joined the staff of the New England Historic Genealogical Society in 1993 and was appointed its president and CEO in 2005.
 During his tenure, membership in the organization has grown dramatically to over 300,000 individuals in 139 countries.
 The Society now conducts numerous research projects and activities in the United States and the United Kingdom, and, under Simons, serves as the anchor location of the PBS television series Finding Your Roots with Henry Louis Gates, Jr. Simons has regularly announced the organization's research on the ancestry of presidents, presidential candidates and other public figures.

 Simons initiated the Lifetime Achievement Award program at the New England Historic Genealogical Society which has attracted numerous high-profile individuals to the organization as members and honorees.
-Recipients have included the prize-winning authors David McCullough and Stacy Schiff; actress Dame Angela Lansbury; filmmaker Ken Burns; historian Doris Kearns Goodwin; and former UK Prime Minister Sir John Major;.
+Recipients have included the prize-winning authors David McCullough and Stacy Schiff; actress Angela Lansbury; filmmaker Ken Burns; historian Doris Kearns Goodwin; and former UK Prime Minister Sir John Major;.
 On July 28, 2022, Julian Fellowes accepted the Award in Newport RI.
 Honorary trustees of the Society now include Henry Louis Gates Jr. and Stacy Schiff.
 In 2019, Simons announced a $1.25 million grant for youth education programs to the New England Historic Genealogical Society from bestselling authors Tabitha King and Stephen King.